TheWisp/LeRobot-Remote/README.md

 ### Build and run the app

 Open the iOS project in this repository using XCode.
 Then, change the network configuration to match your local Raspberry Pi setup.
-By default, this is the IP of `raspberripi.local`.
+By default, this is the IP of `raspberrypi.local`.
 You can find the IP with the following command:

 ```
 ssh raspberrypi.local hostname -I